R211 (New York City Subway car): Features

+On the exterior, the cars have a blue front with large windows, LED headlights, and a blue stripe with gold accents on the sides.
+To designate the route, a large LED screen with the route bullet is displayed at the ends of the train, while the route's destination is displayed above the door on the front.
+On the sides, there is a screen that displays both the route bullet and the route's destination.
+These exterior displays are very similar to the rollsigns on older trains (R40 to R68A), while the front destination display is similar to the overhead rollsign arrangement last used on the R38 cars from 1966, which displayed both the route and destination.

 The doors on the R211s are 58 in wide, compared to current MTA standard of 50 in, thereby projected to reduce station dwell time by 25 to 30 percent.
 This door width will also promote accessibility on the cars, making them the first fully accessible subway car in New York City.
 This design change partially incorporates a design feature of the R110A prototype subway cars, which had doors that are 63 in wide.
+Flanking each set of doors are lights, which illuminate to indicate on which side of the train the doors would open.
+There are twelve lights around each set of doors.
+These lights turn green when the doors open at each station and turn red when the doors are closing.